openjdk/babylon-docs/site/articles/triton.md

 This program is designed to be compiled to a GPU program and executed multiple times in parallel on the GPU.
-Each execution will have a program identifier associated with it, obtained by calling the Triton langauge API method `program_id`.
+Each execution will have a program identifier associated with it, obtained by calling the Triton language API method `program_id`.
 This is not a thread identifier, although developers familiar with CUDA will likely recognize that it is used in similar manner.